-The long-running debate between decorators is rolling is faster than spraying?
+The long-running debate among decorators is whether rolling is faster than spraying.
 Does it take too long to clean out the sprayer making it easier to roll?
-We have had so many conversations with decorators about the advantages of spraying over rolling.
+We have had so many conversations with decorators about the advantages of paint spraying over rolling.

 Do the yanks spray gun everything?

 No, decorators will spray around 60% of their work, it does not always make sense to spray, and brushes and rollers will always have a place.
 To answer whether it is better to spray paint or roll, we have to start by saying that it depends on what you are painting.

 If you are painting a small area, let’s say a wooden porch, then it may be better to use a brush or roller; however, if the finish is really important, it would be better to spray.
 For the sake of this blog, we are going to assume that we are paint spraying a good area, a large area or a full house.

 Okay, so what do we mean by better?

 Some decorators would define “better” as the method they are most comfortable with; they say things like“ I have always rolled my walls are I am good at it, I have never sprayed paint, so I think rolling is better.”
 They might define better as the method that they already have tools for, so they say, “I already have a number of rollers and scuttles, so that is better for me.

 However, using these criteria, in 1920, a horse and cart were better than a car, yet here we are in the next century, and everyone now has a car.
 Why?
 Well, a car is faster, easier and less hassle than a horse and cart.

 When it comes to spraying paint, we think there are two things that make any process better.
 They are the speed at which the task is carried out and the finish that you achieve.
 Rollers took over from brushes as the primary method of paint application on walls because they were faster and therefore better.
 Let us explore each one to see who wins.